How Sugar affects immunity, sleep, mood, chronic disease risk etc.

 If you want to have your healthiest winter ever, consider a break from sugar.

-To see how your diet and nutrition stack up, contact me for a free consultation where I’ll provide you with a brief analysis of areas that could be improved in your diet.
-Also check out my November Nutrition Talks at Consensio Clinic on Fridays at 5:00 to learn more about nutrition.
+To see how your diet and nutrition stack up, contact me for a free 30 minute phone consultation where I’ll provide you with a brief analysis of areas that could be improved in your diet.
+Focus On Healthy Eating Pilot Program.

 #sugar, #obestiy, #depression, #bloodsugar, #nutritiontalks, #headaches, #mooddisorders